wlaurance/geo-octo-intro/exam2.md

    * Acid Rains - the volcanic gases form from SO2 and cause water contamination and plant damage.
 Wind can make the impact radius much further.

-3. Benjamin Franklin noticed that the summer of 1783 in France to be fairly cool and suspected volcanic “smoke” as the cause.
-Geologists have studied glacial ice to understand the effect of volcanic activity and climate.
-How can a volcanic eruption create these cooling effects on Earth?

 ## Chapter 11 Crustal Deformation and Mountain Building